Before purchasing a American Pit Bull Terrier you need to know and be able to provide the proper training and socialization.

 A few keys to achieving respect in the house by your dogs:

-- Claiming Furniture – You never want your dog to think that the couch, armchair, or bed are theirs.
+- Claiming Furniture – You never want your dog to think that the couch, armchair, or bed belong to them.
 Practice inviting your dog on the furniture and then giving an “off” command.
 Your dog should know that you “own” the furniture.

 These exercises will translate into your dog readily giving up toys, bones, trash or other “prized” items easily.
 There should never be any growling, snapping, or possessiveness if your dog keeps the mindset that you are the Pack Leader.